-Approximately \$89.4 million of revenue recognized during 2022 was included in the deferred revenue balances at the beginning of the year.
+Approximately \$106.9 million of revenue recognized during 2023 was included in the deferred revenue balances at the beginning of the year.

 Revenue allocated to remaining performance obligations represents contracted revenue that has not yet been recognized, which includes deferred revenue and amounts that will be invoiced and recognized as revenue in future periods.
-Contracted revenue not yet recognized was \$171.1 million and \$146.4 million as of December 31, 2022 and 2021, respectively.
-Of the amount recorded as of December 31, 2022, the Company expects to recognize approximately 73% over the next 12 months and the remainder thereafter.
+Contracted revenue not yet recognized was \$251.8 million as of December 31, 2023, of which the Company expects to recognize approximately 66% over the next 12 months and the remainder thereafter.